TomPlano/MagicCave/README.md

 This project contains git submodules, specially rapidjson.

-to build this project after cloning, first run  "git submodule init" followed by git "submodule update" to collect files from sub modules
+To build this project after cloning
+1. git submodule init   //to create submodules
+2. git submodule update //to collect files from sub modules if step 2 fails run "git submodule sync" then repeat step 2.